What would Wegener think?

 Plate Tectonics Theory

 Two plates meet at a plate boundary.
 There are three types of plate boundaries since there are three ways that plates can meet.
 Plates can move away from each other.
 They can move toward each other.
 Finally, they can slide past each other.
-The three types of plate boundaries are divergent, convergent and transform.
-They are described in the next three lessons.
+The three types of plate boundaries are divergent, convergent, and transform.
+They are described in the following three concepts.